Our New Legacy

 Let us know right away if your name, address, phone number or your insurance information changes, so there are no delays in crediting or updating your account.

-Contact Providers Other Than Silverton Hospital Directly About Their Bills
+- Contact Providers Other Than Legacy Silverton Medical Center Directly About Their Bills

-You are likely to receive separate bills from providers who are not employed by Silverton Hospital, or otherwise bill separately from the hospital.
+You are likely to receive separate bills from providers who are not employed by Legacy Silverton Medical Center, or otherwise bill separately from the hospital.
 For example, surgeons, hospitalists, radiologists, anesthesiologists, outside labs and other specialists may bill you independently for their services.
 If you have questions about their bills, please contact their offices directly.